Practice point

 Keywords: Health care workers; Health communication; Pain on immunization; Vaccine acceptance; Vaccine hesitancy; Vaccine refusal

-With all vaccines, the strength of the recommendation from the physician or nurse can influence a parent’s decision to vaccinate their child or be vaccinated themselves [4][8]-[9].
-Parents who have received vaccine information from a physician have far fewer vaccine concerns than parents who rely on friends, family or the Internet [10][11].
-Accurate information and reassurance provided by a health care provider are frequently cited by parents who planned to delay or refuse a vaccine as the main reasons they changed their minds [4][12].
-A cross-Canada survey done in 2015 showed that most parents trust advice from health care workers, public health and other credible sources [13].
-It is worth noting that when health care providers are not up-to-date with their own immunizations, their patients are also less likely to be up-to-date [14].
-Therefore, ensuring that health care providers know about vaccine benefits – and about the risks of vaccine-preventable disease – is critical to helping parents, regardless of whether the provider is directly involved in immunization delivery.
+With all vaccines, the strength of the recommendation from the physician or nurse can influence a parent's decision to vaccinate their child or be vaccinated themselves[4][8][9].
+Parents who have received vaccine information from a physician have far fewer vaccine concerns than parents who rely on friends, family or the Internet[10][11].
+Accurate information and reassurance provided by a health care provider are frequently cited by parents who planned to delay or refuse a vaccine as the main reasons they changed their minds[4][12].
+A cross-Canada survey done in 2015 showed that most parents trust advice from health care workers, public health and other credible sources[13].
+It is worth noting that when health care providers are not up-to-date with their own immunizations, their patients are also less likely to be up-to-date[14].
+Since the pandemic, there has been heightened awareness that COVID-19 vaccine hesitancy among some health care workers negatively impacted both peers and patients.
+Ensuring that health care providers know about vaccine benefits – and about the risks of vaccine-preventable diseases – and are able to convey both to parents in an unbiased way, is critical.

 Some physicians become frustrated when dealing with parents who refuse to immunize their children.
-While a minority of such parents (<2% estimate in Ontario [6]) never change their minds, many more become more accepting of vaccines when their concerns are listened to and addressed appropriately.
-Developing trust in the immunization program and with a health care provider are key elements in supporting vaccine acceptance [15].
-It is critical that providers show not only knowledge (i.e. competency), but also care and compassion.
+While a minority of such parents (<2% estimate in Ontario[6]) never change their minds, many more become more accepting of vaccines when their concerns are listened to and addressed appropriately.
+Developing trust in the immunization program and with a health care provider are key elements in supporting vaccine acceptance[15].
+It is critical that providers are not only knowledgeable (i.e. competent), but also patient, caring and compassionate, especially when interacting with parents who are marginalized racially, culturally, or economically.
 Multiple visits for discussions around vaccine issues may be needed and progress may be slow, but is worth the effort.
 The best possible outcomes are that parents better understand the risks of vaccine-preventable disease, that safeguards are in place to ensure vaccines are safe and effective, and their children are fully immunized.
 Every health encounter is an opportunity to discuss vaccination.
-For some parents, the question “What would it take for you to accept vaccines for your child?” may open up discussions that could, over time, prove fruitful.
+For some parents, the question "What would it take for you to accept vaccines for your child?" may open up discussions that could, over time, prove fruitful.

 When there are vaccine concerns, acknowledge why a parent might believe misinformation about a vaccine, especially when a misunderstanding has occurred.
 Correct misconceptions, but be careful not to bring spurious vaccine allegations not raised by a parent into the conversation.
-Providing new reasons for concern, even when unfounded, can lead to the perception that a vaccine is dangerous and encourage hesitancy.
-When parents have concerns about vaccine safety, emphasizing the robustness of Canada‘s vaccine safety system may be helpful [21].
-Putting focus squarely on vaccine-preventable disease risks, especially by telling a compelling true story, can help personalize information and make it more relevant for the parent [22][23].
+Providing new reasons for concern, even when unfounded, can lead to the perception that a vaccine is dangerous and encourages hesitancy.
+When parents have concerns about vaccine safety, emphasizing the robustness of Canada's vaccine safety system may be helpful[21].
+Putting focus squarely on vaccine-preventable disease risks, especially by telling a compelling true story, can help personalize information and make it more relevant for the parent[22][23].
 If you lack personal experience with specific cases, powerful true stories can be found at Immunize Canada to strengthen family-centred counselling.

 Addressing health equity may help to guide decision-making among younger parents, who already enjoy better health and freedom from many infectious diseases thanks to routine childhood vaccines.
 Asking the question, "Don't you want your child to have the same health advantages you had?" may help open discussions.
 Consider also this statement: "Immunizations provide so many health benefits.
 Let's give these benefits to your child".